Line no. 41 is out of service until autumn, and line no. 42 has shortened intervals of 30 minutes until the end of August.

 Reduce fare apply to children from 6 to 15 years old, to students up to 26 years old, registered disabled persons and pensioners aged 65 and older.

-This vehicle operates during the tourist season (roughly from April to November) every weekend and on holidays from 10 a.m. to 6 p.m.
-It runs on a scheduled route, whose large part goes through the city center.
+The line operates during the tourist season (approximately from April to November) on weekends and public holidays from about 10 a.m. to 6 p.m.
+It runs at 40-minute intervals, and a large part of its route goes through the city center.

 The route of the tram No 41: